Ayblue004/revision/README.md

 •	Explain and evaluate the user requirements, justify the requirement.
 Explain who is likely to use the website and legalities involved.  #
 • User acceptance criteria for each major section of your solutiion
 • Identify the potential risk and how you will mitigate them, like a table [Risk, Solution]
-•	Evaluate things like legal, accessibility and benefit/ disadvantages
+•	Evaluate things like legal, accessibility and benefit/ disadvantages  [GDPR, Accessibility, Copyright, Data protection act]
 • Do this for the requirements [Table type (Features, priority, justification)].
 •	Conclude and evaluate what you will be creating [Like a paragraph explaining your solution]
 ### Guidance